kovyrin/rpmbuild/README.md

 over time instead of creating them from scratch every time.

 **Disclaimer:** This is not an opensource project, no bug reports will be accepted for the stuff in this repo, I do not guarantee license purity of this stuff and do not give any guarantees.
-If you want to ise it - feel free to.
+If you want to use it - feel free to.
 If you have a patch - feel free to send a pull request.